Expo center could be surge hospital; VWCH to send new COVID-19 patients to Nashville

 Cooper attributes that to less traffic and therefore fewer traffic accidents, as well as a reluctance of people to seek hospital care while the coronavirus is active.

-Numbers released Wednesday by the state Department of Health show the disease continues to grow albeit more slowly, with Wilson County cases rising to 117 from 113 Tuesday.
-The statewide count increased to 4,362 from 4,138, with deaths now standing at 79, up from 72 Tuesday.

-Health Department Commissioner Lisa Piercey noted Wednesday during Lee’ afternoon news conference that the state had seen five consecutive days with single-digit growth in the number of cases.

-However, health officials say people should continue to be vigilant about social distancing and not overreact to the good news.
+Health officials say people should continue to be vigilant about social distancing and not overreact to any good news.

-The University of Washington updated its projected rate of infections and deaths after Lee issued a shelter-in-place order for all Tennesseans last week.
+The University of Washington updated its projected rate of infections and deaths after Lee issued his shelter-in-place order.

 The University of Washington’s model is most often cited by the Trump administration and federal officials.
 However, predicting the spread of pathogens like the coronavirus using such models is a lot like predicting the weather, said Dr. David Aronoff, director of Infectious Diseases at Vanderbilt Medical Center.